New Limits on Polarized Power Spectra at 126 and 164 MHz: Relevance to Epoch of Reionization Measurements: Data Processing

 \subsection{Initial Processing}

-We begin with an excision of radio frequency interference (RFI), a three step process.
+We begin with an excision of radio-frequency interference (RFI), a three-step process.
 First, we flag known frequency channels containing nearly constant RFI, for example, the 137 MHz frequency bin that contains the continuous signal from a constellation of communications satellites.
 Away from these regions, the fraction of data flagged is $\ll 1\%$ of the total.
 Next, we subtract adjacent time and frequency channels from each other to cancel the bulk of the signal, and flag $6\sigma$ outliers in the differenced data.
 Finally, we remove a foreground model and flag $4\sigma$ outliers in the residual spectra.